Information on the 2023 Season is Coming Soon

 My four year old swims like a fish!
 Way better than my 8 year old!
 Who decides if they can go in the pool without me?
 What age or skill level is used?

-According to the National Lifesaving Society, any child 8 and under needs to be accompanied by someone 12 or older and within arms reach.
+According to The Lifesaving Society, any child 8 and under needs to be accompanied by someone 12 or older and within arms reach.
 Staff can administer a ‘swim test’ to assess if the child has the skills to be able to swim unassisted in the water.
 If the child, who is 8 or younger is successful, they still need to be accompanied but do not need to be within arms reach.
 Please consult with the pool staff for clarification.

 I would like to be able to take my 5 year old grandson to the kiddie pool to play while I read my book in the shade of the covered benches.
 Do I have to pay?